-Many nutritional online sources fail to treat sucrose as a combination of fructose and glucose.
-When discussing the effects of simple sugars on the body, statements such as “product X has 60% of sucrose and only 1% of fructose” are completely misleading.
+Many nutritional online sources fail to treat sucrose as a combination of fructose and glucose. (read more about the difference between fructose and glucose) When discussing the effects of simple sugars on the body, statements such as “product X has 60% of sucrose and only 1% of fructose” are completely misleading.

 This confusion usually comes by misinterpreting how the nutrients are listed in the nutrient databases and the scientific research publications.
 Basically, it fails to understand that: